-Calero’s La puerta is an architectural threshold centred around a highly decorated proscenium arch, a reference to the archways of Spanish colonial architecture that commonly appear in Latin American patios and buildings.
-The passage from a monochrome environment to one bursting with colour references the historical translation of black and white reproductions of Baroque European paintings by indigenous Latin American artists into their own art-historical genre.
-As writer Sira Pizà Airas has noted, ‘Calero uses this binary structure in reference to the underlying duality inherent in processes of translation – from black and white to colour, from a model to a reproduction, from the original to the copy, from the self to the other, from empire to colony’.
+La Puerta is an architectural threshold centered around a highly decorated proscenium arch, a reference to the archways of Spanish colonial architecture that commonly appear in Latin American patios and buildings.
+A doorway always communicates two sides of a divided space, split by a wall.
+In Calero’s project, one side is black and white; on the other, across the threshold, patterns, surfaces and floral shapes burst into color.
+An exposed substratum of the wall reveals the layered complexity of the relationship between these two sides.
+Calero uses this binary structure in reference to the underlying duality inherent in processes of translation – from black-and-white to color, from a model to a reproduction, from the original to the copy, from the self to the other, and from empire to colony.

 Translation occurs on a biological and environmental level, with the introduction of new diseases, animals and technologies, which change modes of production, agricultural systems, diets, and plants that alter the native landscape.
 Translation also happens by classifying and organizing a society’s hierarchies and power structures, while exporting its economies and altering racial and class definitions.
 Not only does the colony forcefully become a recreation of the culture that is imposed upon it, but its subjects and its elements need to be translated into understandable terms; made equivalent with a familiar language and the paradigm that it encapsulates.
 As a result, exoticism appears as the diluted form of translating Otherness, which survives and thrives in contemporary Western imagery of the non-Western world.